JLU Gie�en

 Lecturers: Univ.-Prof. Dr. Georg Götz

-You can find the most recent information to this course here.
-The recordings of the lecture from the summer term 2020 can be found on the chairs Youtube channel Economics2Go; in the playlist Economics of Regulation:https://www.youtube.com/c/Economics2Go
+The recordings of the lecture from the past WS 20/21 can be found on the chairs Youtube channel Economics2Go; in the playlist Industrial Organization.

 Literature:

-Pepall, Richard, and Norman (PRN): Industrial Organization: Contemporary theory and practice, South Western, 3rd edition.
-2005.
-Introduction to Economic Analysis by R. Preston McAfee.
+Pepall, Richard, and Norman: Industrial Organization: Contemporary theory and practice, South Western, 3rd edition.
+2005 (or Industrial Organization: Contemporary theory and practice, Wiley, 4th edition.
+2008).

 Dozent/-in: